cosmos/ibc-go/docs/apps/interchain-accounts/tx-encoding.md

 }
 ```

 The encoding method for `CosmosTx` is determined during the channel handshake process.
-If the channel version [metadata's `encoding` field](https://github.com/cosmos/ibc-go/blob/v7.2.0/proto/ibc/applications/interchain_accounts/v1/metadata.proto#L22) is marked as `proto3`, `CosmosTx` undergoes protobuf encoding.
-Conversely, if the field is set to `proto3json`, jsonpb encoding takes place, which generates a JSON representation of the protobuf message.
+If the channel version [metadata's `encoding` field](https://github.com/cosmos/ibc-go/blob/v7.2.0/proto/ibc/applications/interchain_accounts/v1/metadata.proto#L22) is marked as `proto3`, then `CosmosTx` undergoes protobuf encoding.
+Conversely, if the field is set to `proto3json`, then [proto3 json](https://protobuf.dev/programming-guides/proto3/#json) encoding takes place, which generates a JSON representation of the protobuf message.

 ## Protobuf Encoding